 Though where the populist approach worked so well in other situations, it was less effective in this health crisis.
 At some point the people in power realized the rising number of infections was going to overwhelm the hospitals.
 This would reflect badly on public perception of how the crisis was being managed, and it was time for a U-turn to a containment strategy.
 Populist leaders started pleading to the public to take it seriously and introduced similar containment measures as other countries had much earlier in the outbreak.
 Again, the US and the UK are prime examples, and damage control will be these governments’ main focus for the foreseeable future.

 The build-up of overwhelming evidence to the contrary made it difficult for leaders to continue misleading people, or encourage a blame-game.
-In general, this global pandemic appears to have generated more solidarity than xenophobia as crowds reasserted their more natural identities.
+In general, this global Covid appears to have generated more solidarity than xenophobia as crowds reasserted their more natural identities.
 Many people empathised with Italians singing from their balconies and windows, rather than somehow held them accountable for the worst infection levels in Europe.

 Though there have been exceptions.
 British panic shoppers thought little of depriving low income customers of adequate basic necessities while they loaded up with more than they could sometimes wheel out of the supermarket in one trip.
 People carrying on as usual had to be banned from Miami beaches and Australia’s Bondi Beach in Sydney.
 A London Royal Park is locked after too many people ignored instructions to stop congregating and go home.
 Thankfully these examples are not the norm and crowd-sense generally prevails.